 After breakfast, go for a stroll around the island.
 On your walk, you will pass the Balboa Island Ferry.
-For a small fee (about $1.25 per person), the ferry will take you to the Balboa Peninsula, where you can find shops, beaches, and a bike path.
+For a small fee (about $1.25 per person), the ferry will take you to the Balboa Peninsula.

 One of the top attractions of the area is the Balboa Fun Zone is located on Balboa Peninsula across from Balboa Pier off Balboa Blvd.
 This area offers great dining, attractions, beach views and whale watching tours.